-Emmy-award winning play-by-play announcer Mike “Doc” Emrick joined NBC and NBCSN on a full-time basis in 2011, after serving as the television voice of the New Jersey Devils for the previous 18 seasons (21 overall), and is the lead play-by-play voice for NBC Sports Group’s NHL coverage.
-Now in his 43rd year covering professional hockey, including 36 in the National Hockey League, Emrick has called nearly 3,500 hockey games in his broadcast career.
+Emmy Award-winning play-by-play announcer Mike “Doc” Emrick joined NBC and NBCSN on a full-time basis in 2011, after serving as the television voice of the New Jersey Devils for the previous 18 seasons (21 overall), and is the lead play-by-play voice for NBC Sports Group’s NHL coverage.
+Now in his 39th year covering professional hockey, including 32 in the National Hockey League, Emrick has called more than 3,000 hockey games in his broadcast career.

-A native of LaFontaine, Ind., Mike and his wife, Joyce Anne, are joined by two canine children and five horses at their home in St. Clair, Mich.
+A native of LaFontaine, Ind., Mike and his wife, Joyce Anne, are joined by two canine children and six horses at their home in St. Clair, Mich.